 Third, performance standards on which a recommended dismissal could be based are written and made available to students upon entering the program.
 These standards may be found in a variety of sources: Internal program documents include course syllabi, practicum and internship evaluation criteria, master's thesis or equivalency standards, and comprehensive examination standards.
 Documents external to the program include the ACA Code of Ethics (2014) university regulations concerning academic or scientific misconduct, and Federal regulations regarding the conduct of research with human subjects, as administered by the Institutional Review Board at ASU.
-Documents external to the program documents when there are discrepancies between them.
+Documents external to the program, being subject to change at any time, always supersede internal program documents when there are discrepancies between them.